Villa Deportiva Nacional: Structure

-The High Performance Volleyball Center is a center for the continuous practice of volleyball, with four courts of regulation measurements, fully roofed and with efficient lighting and a synthetic material floor.
+The High Performance Volleyball Center is a center for the continuous practice of volleyball, with four courts of regulation measurements, fully roofed and with efficient lighting and a synthetic material floor in a covered area of 3,956 square meters.
 It will also have a changing room area and technical lecture rooms.

-The High Performance Center of the National Sports Village (CAR VIDENA) consists of two sports centers and a residence with the capacity to house 252 athletes.
-The volleyball discipline has its own infrastructure in a covered area of 3,956 square meters.
+The High Performance Center of the National Sports Village (Centro de Alto Rendimiento de La VIDENA) consists of two sports centers and a residence with the capacity to house 252 athletes.
 It was inaugurated on 15 December 2014.

-It has two sports centres: Sports Centre 1 has an area of 9,500 square metres and hosts the disciplines of basketball, handball and gymnastics; and Sports Center 2, which has 11,500 square meters and develops sports such as karate, badminton, shooting, fencing, table tennis, bowling, weightlifting, wrestling and judo.
+Sports Center 1 has an area of 9,500 square metres and hosts the disciplines of basketball, handball and gymnastics; and Sports Center 2, which has 11,500 square meters and develops sports such as karate, badminton, shooting, fencing, table tennis, bowling, weightlifting, wrestling and judo.
 The latter has a medical area and a gym.

 The Velodrome of the National Sports Village is a modern velodrome and is the venue for the Track Cycling competitions at the Pan American Games and Para-track cycling at the Parapan American Games.
 This stage complies with international standards and is one of the most modern on the continent.

 National Sports Village Aquatic Center is an aquatic sports facility, swimming competitions, artistic swimming, diving and para-swimming are held during the Pan American Games and the Parapan American Games.The venue is certified by the International Swimming Federation (FINA).

 The Bowling Center of the National Sports Village is a sports facility for bowling.
 It has a modern stage and features 24 state-of-the-art tracks.
 On 13 April 2019, at a ceremony attended by Carlos Neuhaus, executive director of Lima 2019 and other important sports authorities; The Bowling Center was delivered to the Peruvian Bowling Federation in the run-up to the Lima 2019 Pan American Games.